It's a New Day in Public Health.

 Leading Non-Fatal Injury Hospitalizations

-(Data Source: Hospital Inpatient Discharge Data, Florida Center for Health Information and Policy Analysis, Florida Agency for Health Care Administration)
+(Data Source: Hospital Inpatient Discharge Data, Florida Center for Health Information and Transparency, Florida Agency for Health Care Administration)

 Leading Non-Fatal Injury Emergency Department Visits

-(Data Source: Emergency Department Discharge Data, Florida Center for Health Information and Policy Analysis, Florida Agency for Health Care Administration)
+(Data Source: Emergency Department Discharge Data, Florida Center for Health Information and Transparency, Florida Agency for Health Care Administration)

 Profiles and Dashboards